-Learn skiing safety.
-Girls will learn basics like staying behind the boat, as it is dangerous to curve around the boat.
+Learn skiing safety, like staying behind the boat, as it is dangerous to curve around the boat.
 Also, skiing outside the wake is an advanced technique for experienced skiers only.

 Verify instructor and boat driver knowledge and experience.
 Ensure that the adult or instructor is certified by USA Water Ski or possesses equivalent certification or documented experience according to your council's guidelines.
-Confirm that the boat driver is an adult of at least 21 years of age and has an appropriate license and is skilled in operating the watercraft.
+Confirm that the boat driver is an adult of at least 21 years of age, has an appropriate license, and is skilled in operating the watercraft.